SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 - Manual override option for PWM output pins.
 Output pin polarity is programmable
 - Supports generation of interrupt for different events
 - Supports two hardware fault input pins
-- Special event trigger for synchronizing analog-to-digital conversions

 ## About Example Code

 - This example demonstrates the generation of periodic pulse waveform with 50% duty cycle and frequency of 25Khz.
-- Four macros are present i.e., SVT, DEAD_TIME, OVERRIDE, FAULT
+- Four macros are present i.e., DEAD_TIME, OVERRIDE, FAULT.
 - If **DEAD_TIME** is enabled:
   - DEAD_TIME: To perform correct status change of the power switches in the inverter leg, a PWM generator should insert small amount of time between required switching edges for top and bottom switch.
 This time is called dead-time.
   - Dead time mode is applied only in complementary mode.
-    - Complementary mode: In complementary PWM mode, PWM waveform output incorporates dead time (anti-short periods) to prevent overlap between the positive and antiphases.
+    - Complementary mode: In complementary PWM mode, PWM waveform output incorporates dead time (anti-short periods) to prevent overlap between the positive and anti phases.
     - Independent Mode: In Independent PWM Output mode, the PWM outputs (PWMxH and PWMxL) are phase shifted relative to each other.
   - Initialize the PWM using \ref sl_si91x_pwm_init.
   - Set configuration using \ref sl_si91x_pwm_set_configuration.